Crust logoCrust

 }

-handleTextEdit handles: backspace, delete, left, right, home, end, and printable character insertion.
-Returns null for non-text-editing keys so you can handle them separately (e.g., Enter for submit, Up/Down for list navigation).
+handleTextEdit handles backspace, delete, left, right, home, end, and printable character insertion.
+It returns null for non-text-editing keys so you can handle them separately.

 Only one prompt can be active at a time.
-Running a second prompt while one is already active will reject with an error.
+Running a second prompt while one is already active rejects with an error.

 Exports